kireevlab/FRASE-bot-RDKit/README.md

    The information on the interaction fingerprint of 10,598 FRASEs is stored in the file `IF_FRASEdb.json` and is utilized as training data.
 Save this file to your working directory and specify its actual path in `FRASE-bot-RDKit-NN.py`: `FRASEdb_file = '/your_path/IF_FRASEdb.json'`

 5. Final screened ligand fragments can be found under new generated folder `screen_ligFragments/`.

+## Examples:
+- Three target examples are provided using the structures 1bl7, 3wd9, and CIB1-Ana-prot.
+You can locate these examples in the "Examples" directory.